 This ensemble is for our youngest singers, ages 3 to 6.
 The Cherubs learn simple songs about Bible stories and Jesus’ love for us and enrich our worship services approximately once a month.

-The Children’s Chorus is for 2nd through 5th graders.
-This group learns correct vocal production, music reading skills, and performance etiquette through music that is both fun and challenging for young singers.
-Teaching the fundamentals of our Christian faith through song, Children’s Chorus offers the foundation for a lifetime of church involvement and musical enjoyment.
+The Chapel Choir is for 2nd through 5th graders.
+This group learns through singing, bell, and rhythm instruments with music that is both fun and challenging.
+Teaching the fundamentals of our Christian faith through song, Chapel Choir offers the foundation for a lifetime of church involvement and musical enjoyment.

-Middle and high school singers learn a variety of music and sing in worship regularly.
+Middle and high school students have opportunity to learn a variety of music through singing or ringing handbells.
+The groups participate in worship regularly.

 In October 2005, as part of a sanctuary expansion project, Abiding Presence dedicated a pipe organ installed by Parkey OrganBuilders of Atlanta, Georgia.
 The instrument, the firm’s Opus R38, has two manuals, 31 stops, and 27 ranks, with a total of 1420 pipes.
 It is to the credit of Phil Parkey that this instrument was successfully moved from a church in Pennsylvania that closed and rebuilt for the sanctuary at Abiding Presence.